Brett-Duvall/CV-Miniature-Object-Detection/README.md

 Training:

 Mlflow server – This is used to start the MLFlow server separately from the training notebook.
-Once it runs it never moves to the next block so I separated it.

 Train – used for yolo training.